ShahabMahviTR/OSP/README.md

 ### Compatible Python Versions

 cloud-iac is known to work with Python versions 3.6, 3.7, and 3.8.
 Users have reported issues with Python 3.9.

-#### Linux / Mac

-Create a folder in your home directory called .pip Create a file called pip.conf inside of the .pip directory Add the following contents into your pip.conf configuration file:

 [global]
 extra-index-url = https://<ArtifactoryUsername>:<APIKey/AccessToken>@tr1.jfrog.io/artifactory/api/pypi/pypi/simple